 - Guernsey Drive Ability is a local based organisation charity who perform a formal driving assessment, usually following illness or ill health.
 The assessment is undertaken by a locally based occupational therapist and a driving instructor.
 The cost for an assessment is £460.00. contact the Driver and Vehicle Licencing department for more information.
 Tel on 01481 223400.

-- Travel by taxi: There are currently four taxis that are specifically licensed as disability accessible.
+- Travel by taxi: The taxis that are specifically licensed as disability accessible are listed here.
 They are each fitted with shallow wheelchair ramps as well as other specialised features to assist persons with a disability.
-Further information can be obtained here.

 - Travel by bus: The bus service is operated by CT Plus.
 All buses have a wheelchair ramp, a dedicated wheelchair space and kneeling suspension.
-For more information about the bus service in Guernsey, please follow this link.
+For more information about the bus service and any diversions in place, please follow this link.

 - To and from Guernsey: Condor Ferries, provide Guernsey's main passenger services.
 They operate between the Channel Islands, St Malo and the UK.
 For more information about disabled facilities and access when travelling with Condor Ferries, please follow this link.

 - The harbour terminal: The passenger terminal building at St Peter Port Harbour is level throughout and there is a ramp at the side entrance to allow for wheelchair access.
 Follow this link for more accessibility information.